On this page

 Trade rules and business practices have changed significantly over the last decade.
 To reflect these changes and further facilitate trade, new chapters have been added on competition policy, e-commerce, government procurement and environment and trade.
 Each of these chapters contains a number of trade commitments as well as mechanisms to facilitate dialogue and cooperation on emerging issues of importance to both sides.

-A summary of the outcomes of the negotiations to upgrade the New Zealand-China free trade agreement is available here.
+Read the summary of the outcomes of the negotiations to upgrade the New Zealand-China free trade agreement.